-United Way of North Central Florida (UWNCFL) is focused on the building blocks that lead to a good quality of life – Education, Health and Income – because we all gain when children are successful in school, when families are financially stable and when people are healthy.
+United Way of North Central Florida (UWNCFL) is focused on the building blocks that lead to a good quality of life – Education, Health and Financial Stability– because we all gain when children are successful in school, when families are financially stable and when people are healthy.
 UWNCFL devotes 70 percent of resources to long-term strategies and a large part of those efforts are focused on education.
 Our primary goal is to increase high school graduation rates, through investments in quality early childhood education and family strengthening programs (Success By 6).

 UWNCFL serves the six county area (Alachua, Bradford, Dixie, Gilchrist, Levy and Union) in four ways:

 By funding results-driven programs, offered by Community Impact Partner Agencies and other organizations through the Community Investment Process;

 By providing broad-reaching services (2-1-1: the 24-hour, free call for information and referral to help);

 By developing grant-funded initiatives (including the Weekend Hunger Backpack Program, VITA and the Sealant & Smiles children’s dental program); and